Pilot-8055/Fuel-Master/README.md

 3. Paste the script into the **URL** field of that bookmark.
 4. Open [GeoFS](https://geo-fs.com) in your browser.
 5. After your aircraft and scenery are fully loaded, click the bookmark.
-6. You'll see **FUEL MASTER** appear just above the bottom toolbar.
+6. You'll see a button for **FUEL MASTER** appear inside the bottom toolbar.
+Click it.
 Then, you're ready to fly.

 ## How to Use It